 3. Emergency contact

 It is very important that up-to-date emergency contact details are provided for students under the age of 18.
 Parents can contact the University on +44 1382 383000.
 This number is available 24 hours.

 4. University policies

 The University of Dundee has clear policies ensuring that all students will be treated with respect and fairness, and will be provided with a learning environment which is safe and free from harassment and abuse.
-More information about the Dignity at Work and Study can be found here.
+See Dignity at Work and Study.

 We also have a safeguarding policy aimed specifically at students under 18 studying on an English for International Students programme.
 This policy requires that all staff who have responsibility for students under the age of 18 have police checks to ensure that they have not committed any offences which would make them unsuitable to work with children.
 It also outlines staff and university responsibilities for the safeguarding of students under the age of 18.

 The University has a designated Child Protection Person who has received specialist training in the safeguarding of children.
 This person will be identified to any student under the age of 18 and will be available to the child should any issue arise regarding that child’s well-being.